 - Name can be changed if necessary

 - Years:

 - Adding additional years the user can add additional years to the existing CRT Data Set.
+If Copy data into newly added years from the closest existing year is selected then newly added years will be filled with existing data from the closest existing year in the data set.
 After adding new years and saving data set user is prompted whether to feed data into CRT tables for newly added years and for all sectors.